AirshipCMS/Docs/02-Quickstart-Guide.md

 Commit all Airship files with your project, including `compartments` and the `.airship` directory containing the `name` file.

+---

-## 2. Build your Schema in Airship CMS.
+# Buildinf your own Schema in Airship CMS.
 This section describes how to set up pages & collections for your project.
 By default, Airship Projects are set up with 1 demo page and 1 demo collection.
 You can skip Step #2, if you want to see what the example page and collection files look like.
 You can always r

 1. **Create a Sitemap Sketch.** Before you set up anything in the CMS, sketch a sitemap of key pages, collections, and the data contained on each page and collection of your project.